tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity_--_part_1.md

 title: "An Introduction to Vectors Using Unity – part 1"
 categories: code unity
 mathml: true
+image: /img/aitvuup1/17-vector.svg
+description: An Introduction to Vectors Using Unity, part 1.
 ---

 <!-- unityscript error highlight conceal -->